 EMS ILI response two standard deviations above the calculated baseline average during non-peak flu seasons is considered a surge in flu activity.
 Surges are identified as color levels adapted from the CDPH Standards and Guidelines for Healthcare Surge During Emergencies:

-In Week 20, EMS ILI response was same as the baseline average of non-peak flu season activity levels (weeks 13-38) and was 8.7% LOWER than the previous week.
+In Week 21, EMS ILI response was same as the baseline average of non-peak flu season activity levels (weeks 13-38) with an INCREASE OF 4.8% in counts compared to the previous week.